telliott99/MyMath/kepler/kepler-summary.rst

 Key step
 ========

 With these preliminary steps we come to the key part of the derivation.
-I like Varberg's version best.
+Here is Varberg's version.
 The radial acceleration is

 .. math::